-Why an Endoscopic Biopsy?
+Why an Intestinal Biopsy?

 This is usually an outpatient procedure.
 Samples of the lining of the small intestine will be studied under a microscope to look for damage and inflammation due to celiac disease.
 It is recommended that the doctor take at least 4-6 duodenal samples from the second part of duodenum and the duodenal bulb, in order to obtain an accurate diagnosis.